seanstutler/info-201-final-proj/README.md

 ###What libraries will be used in this project?
 >
-plotly, ggplot2, dplyr, shiny, knitr
+plotly, ggplot2, dplyr, shiny, DT

 ###Whar are the major challenges in the project for us?
 >
 It is hard for us to manipulate all the data since it involves two data set and one of it is extremely large.
 It will be hard for us to extract useful data from the whole file.

+This is the link to our APP: https://velocitycalvary.shinyapps.io/info-201-final-proj/

+ENJOY!